opensourcemanufacturing/grbl-NanoDLP-Patched/README.md

 * Lead Developer [_2011 - Current_]: Sungeun(Sonny) K. Jeon, Ph.D.
 (USA) aka @chamnit

 * Lead Developer [_2009 - 2011_]: Simen Svale Skogsrud (Norway). aka The Originator/Creator/Pioneer/Father of Grbl.

 ***

-  - **IMPORTANT INFO WHEN UPGRADING TO GRBL v0.9 :**
-  - Baudrate is now **115200** (Up from 9600).
-  - Homing cycle updated.
-Located based on switch trigger, rather than release point.
-  - Variable spindle is now enabled by default.
-Z-limit(D12) and spindle enable(D11) have switched to access the hardware PWM on D11.
-Homing will not work if you do not re-wire your Z-limit switch to D12.

-***